Do you have artistic vision, creative flair and an eye for design detail?

 - Learn using interactive online tutorials to develop skills and techniques specific to the tasks set in your coursework project.

-- Develop research skills by exploring the work of different artists, illustrators, graphic designers, animators, character artists and photographers.
+- Develop research skills by exploring the work of different artists, illustrators, graphic designers, animators, character artists, pattern designers, concept artists and photographers.

 - Investigate different means of visual representation including relief printing, metal and wood block typography printing, digital imagery and combined mixed media.